Localizations

 }

 Because of grammar rules in certain languages, the order of words in a sentence can differ.
-Of course, this poses a problem for our previous implementation of localizations.
+Of course, this poses a problem if we use localizations like in the example mentioned above.
 Sometimes a localization will need to determine the exact placement of variable content in a string.
-Therefore localizations can accept arguments:
+Therefore localizations can accept arguments.

 {